samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Contributing.md

 ## Merging Pull Request

-Once a pull request receives the required approvals, it will be merged to the master branch.
+Once a pull request receives the required approvals, it will be merged to the main branch.

 All pull requests must be merged using [Squash and merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) strategy.

 When using Squash and merge strategy, a new squash commit that contains all the changes from the pull request is created by the GitHub.
-This commit is going to get merged into the master branch.
+This commit is going to get merged into the main branch.

 In the UI GitHub breaks the commit message into 2 fields: commit title and description.
 Technically title is just the first line of the git commit message, and the description is all the other lines, separated from the title